nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/HR_EMPLOYEE_TICKET_VIEWS.md

 | GET | http://localhost:8000/serviceTickets | List of all tickets |
 | GET | http://localhost:8000/serviceTickets/4 | The fourth ticket |

-## Expanding Ticket Data
+## Expanding Ticket Data The Easy Way

 Once you have the initial view and serializer class for a service ticket, update the serializer to automatically expand any foreign keys - in this case, employee and customer - during the serialization to JSON.

 Currently, if you request ticket 7, the JSON serialized response looks like this.
-The employee and customer properties just have the interger foreign key value.
+The employee and customer properties just have the integer foreign key value.

 ```json
 {